z1g1/z1g1.net/README.md

 # z1g1.net README

+## Jekyll
+1. If you need to run Jekyll on a new computer you need to [install](http://jekyllrb.com/docs/installation/ubuntu/) it

 ## Website
 1. Website is created via [Jekyll](http://jekyllrb.com/)
 1. You can write an ```.html```` page and host it in the root